Daniel-KM/Omeka-S-module-Contribute/README.md

 - Send emails to your users with the tokens, so they can correct or complete metadata of the resources.
 - Go to the resource page of the corrected items and apply changes, or decline them.
-Corrections can be marked as reviewed and token can be made expired.
+Contributes can be marked as reviewed and token can be made expired.

 TODO